HELP US RENOVATE THE CRISIS CENTER OF CENTRAL NEW HAMPSHIRE IN 2018

 Building on Hope started out as a conversation between two friends.
 In the midst of the 2008 recession, it was clear that non-profits were struggling to keep their doors open and provide necessary services to the people that needed them most.
 They asked the question: "Wouldn't it be wonderful if it were possible to organize a group of community-minded individuals that could affect real change in their community?"
 Their answer was to gather others, join together, and help where it was needed most.

-From the first project at Easter Seals, to subsequent projects at Girls' Inc. Manchester and Opportunity Networks, that group of volunteers has grown and evolved into a sophisticated network of generous and talented professionals from all industries and locations across New Hampshire.
+From the first project at Easter Seals, to subsequent projects at Girls' Inc. Manchester, Opportunity Networks and MPAL, that group of volunteers has grown and evolved into a sophisticated network of generous and talented professionals from all industries and locations across New Hampshire.
 Each one giving what they can to amount to a game-changing gift to a local organization.

 We are pleased with our progress, but look forward to the future.
-MPAL will be a large undertaking filled with it's own unique challenges.
-At a time where national police/community relationships are a source of negative news stories in the media, we hope to exemplify and enhance the great work that MPAL is doing through this community-founded building renovation.
+The Crisis Center of Central New Hampshire will be a large undertaking filled with unique challenges, and we hope to exemplify and enhance the great work that CCCNH is doing through this community-supported building renovation.